christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-Alexander (son of king Herod) aka Alexandros III aka Juba II, Herod Antipas the Tetrarch, Archelaus, and Philip and raised them in Rome, in the household of Gaius Asinius Pollio which was the same household that Caesar Augustus was raised in (Josephus, 'Antiquities of the Jews', Book 15, Chapter 2.
-Josephus, 'Antiquities of the Jews', Book 17).
+Alexander (son of king Herod) aka Alexandros III aka Juba II, Herod Antipas the Tetrarch, Archelaus, and Philip and raised them in Rome, in the household of Gaius Asinius Pollio which was the same household that Caesar Augustus was raised in (Josephus, "Antiquities of the Jews", Book 15, Chapter 2.
+Josephus, "Antiquities of the Jews", Book 17).
 This is untrue and those kids were his biological sons.
 It is also untrue that Alexander, son of King Herod, was killed by his father Herod, Josephus even has a story about a 'spurious Alexander' that showed up in Rome claiming to be the son of Herod who faked his death [^11], so he was 'resurrected' as Juba II, king of Numidia and Mauretania.

-It is likely that each Roman emperor after Julius Caesar took on the I(J)upiter-Zeus [^12] ('I-Zeus' -> Iesus) role as an avatar, which is why I identify many prominent Romans as having contributed to the bible (e.g. Titus Flavian Clemens aka 'Clement of Rome').
+It is likely that each Roman emperor after Julius Caesar took on the I(J)upiter-Zeus [^12] ('I-Zeus' -> Iesus) role as an avatar, which is why I identify many prominent Romans as having contributed to the bible (e.g. Titus Flavian Clemens aka "Clement of Rome").

 #### 1.2 Rome on the Bosphorus?